A mecca for skiing and outdoor enthusiasts

 - Pensionat Mullfjället: Cosy hostel atmosphere with 2-4 beds per room and shared bathrooms.
 Has a sauna.

-Search for the best and cheapest places to stay in Duved here.
+Search for the best places to stay in Duved here.

 Stay in Tegefjället